AC-devB/brussels_transport_DA/README.md

 ## [Collecting and cleaning data with Python and Pandas]

 The project began by collecting raw data, which was split across multiple text files.
-Python and Pandas was used to:
+Python and Pandas were used to:
 * Download and extract the compressed data.
 * Clean and transform the raw data into a structured format.
 * Load the cleaned data into a SQLite database for efficient querying.